 Limits for Aligners

-Byte aligners can help children as young as 12 years old (we will ask for parental approval for any customer younger than 18).
+Byte aligners can help children as young as 12 years old.
+We will ask for parental approval for any customer younger than 18.
 All candidates must have all of their adult teeth and receive approval from their clinical team.

 We have no upper age limit, and Byte aligners are a great choice for adults.
-HyperByte® technology may help accelerate tooth movement and reduce discomfort, which means it can often help our adult customers get the smile they want without waiting years for it.
+HyperByte® technology may help to accelerate tooth movement and reduce discomfort, which means it can often help our adult customers get the smile they want without waiting years for it.
 You’ll only use the HyperByte tool for 5 minutes per day, but it can make a big difference in your treatment timeline.*

 The Right Time for an Orthodontic Check-Up: No Later Than Age 7.
-(2013).
+(July 2018).
 American Association of Orthodontists.

 Problems to Watch for in Seven Year Olds.
+(September 2018).
 American Association of Orthodontists.

 Study Reports Orthodontics Introduced Early May Benefit Children With Severely Protruding Teeth.
 (February 2016).
 Dentistry IQ.